APDevTeam/Movecraft-Cannons/README.md

 ## Download

-This plugin supports Minecraft versions 1.10.2 to 1.16.5, and Movecraft 7.0.0 Beta 8+ (or Eirik's fork Beta 38+).
+This plugin supports Minecraft versions 1.10.2 to 1.16.5, and Movecraft 7.0.0 Beta 8+.

 Devevlopment builds can be found on the [GitHub Actions tab](https://github.com/TylerS1066/Movecraft-Cannons/actions) of this repository.